LPGA ShopRite Classic Payout 2025

 It originally hosted the tournament between 1986 and 1987, then from 1998 to 2006, and has done so again since 2010.

-Euan is a BA Sports Journalism student, in his third year, at the University of Brighton.
-He is currently on a short-term placement with Golf Monthly.
-Working within all the different departments, Euan is looking to expand his journalistic skills, while learning from some of the best golf writers in the industry.
+Euan has just finished a BA Sports Journalism degree at the University of Brighton and is currently working with the news team at Golf Monthly.
+He would love a career in Golf and is looking to expand his journalistic skills while learning from some of the best golf writers in the industry.

-His time at university has granted him access to top sporting venues, such as being lucky enough to report on an England women's football match held at the AMEX stadium and multiple reporting opportunities at local non-league football side, Lewes FC.
+His time at university has granted him access to top sporting venues, such as reporting on an England women's football match held at the AMEX stadium and multiple reporting opportunities at racecourses such as Goodwood and Kempton Park.

 A keen golfer throughout his childhood, Euan currently plays off a handicap of 13.6 and is a member of the Dyke Golf Club near Brighton, UK.
 His fondest golfing memory to date would be playing the stunning Faldo and O’Connor Jnr.
 Courses at Amendoeira Golf Resort.